VIP Lambing Experience

-Please note you will not have access to the play park, play barn or any other facilities at Sacrewell this is purely just a VIP lambing experience.
+Please note you will not have access to the play park, play barn or any other facilities at Sacrewell this is purely just a VIP lamb feeding experience.
 Toilets will remain open should you require them.
-At 7pm the experience ends, and you will be guided off site.
+The experience ends at 7pm and you will be guided off site.

 Five Freedoms